mdsimon2/RPi-CamillaDSP/README.md

 ### chunksize / target_level

 CamillaDSP V1 used a buffer size of 2 x chunksize, CamillaDSP V2 uses a buffer size of 4 x chunksize.
 In previous versions of this tutorial a rather long chunksize was specified (44.1/48 = 1024, 88.2/96 = 2048, 176.4/192 = 4096) resulting in long latency.
 After some experimentation, it was found that much lower chunksizes are stable.
-The configurations in this repository now use the following chunksize depending on playback sample rate.
+The configurations in this tutorial now use the following chunksize depending on playback sample rate.

 - 44.1 / 48 kHz: 64
 - 88.2 / 96 kHz: 128